Vandivier/arias-tale-rpg/docs/narrative.md

 #### Chapter 1: The Beginning of an Epic Adventure

-In a realm where virtual reality and digital worlds blur the lines of reality, three unique characters spawn in the Mystical Forest of Echoes:
+Three characters play in the mystical Forest of Echoes, a notable region of Evergreen, a fantasty-themed MMORPG:

-1. **Tank**: A human male warrior, a robust tank character in this digital realm.
+1. **Tank**: A human male warrior created, named, and played by Mike.
+Tank uses a spear and shield.
-2. **Eidolon**: An Elven Rogue with no memory of logging in, a character shrouded in mystery.
+2. **Eidolon**: An Elven Rogue with no memory of logging in.
-3. **Aria**: A human female spellcaster, aware of her digital inception, and driven to unravel the game's secrets.
+3. **Aria**: A human female spellcaster.
+She founded a guild and named it after herself.
+Tank and Eidolon have only heard rumors about her skill and charisma as the leader of Aria's Guild, the largest guild in the Forest of Echoes.

-Their journey begins amidst the ancient trees and ethereal lakes of the forest, a land imbued with magic and mystery.
+Their journey begins amidst the ancient trees and magical lakes of the Forest of Echoes, a land imbued with power and intrigue.

-#### Chapter 2: The Game Changes

-Mike is a human player who created and plays an Evergreen character named Tank.
 One day in the early afternoon, Mike faintly hears a doorbell buzz.
-Realizing his pizza has arrived in real life, he attempts to log out.

-He is struck by terror as he finds that he cannot log out.
-Suddenly the sky turns an burnt orange color.
-A massive shadowy figure appears in sky.
+Realizing that his pizza has arrived, he attempts to log out.
+Mike is struck with terror as he finds that he cannot log out.
+The in-game sky suddenly turns a burnt orange color.
+A massive, terrifying, and ethereal figure appears in sky.

-In an unfamiliar and powerful voice, this figure confirms that players cannot log out until the boss on the 100th floor is defeated.
-The figure suggests that players should form groups or guilds, as he has increased the power of one monster on each floor to such an extent that even strongest max-level player cannot beat the first floor boss.
+In an unfamiliar and powerful voice, the mysterious figure confirms that players cannot log out until the 100th floor boss is cleared.
+The monstrous figure suggests that players should form parties, guilds, and alliances across guilds, as the power of each boss is so incredible that a maximum-level lone player character would be easily destroyed by even the weakest boss monster.
+The weakest boss monster will be found somewhere on the first floor, the floor presently occupied by Tank and Eidolon.

+he has increased the power of one monster on each floor to such an extent that even strongest max-level player cannot beat the first floor boss.

 Eidolon, Aria, and all other characters similarly observed this revelation.
 With that, the figure disappears and the sky resumes it's normal appearance.